ElementAstro/LightAPT/README.md

 ## Features

-Though LihgtAPT is very tiny , but here are many good features
+Though LightAPT is very tiny , here are many good features

 + Based on INDI and ASCOM , most of the devices support
 + Online/Offline skymap , easy to build your image